sestaton/tephra/README.md

     docker run -it --name tephra-con sestaton/tephra

-That command will create a container called "tephra-con" and start an interactive shell.
-The next step is to fetch the configuration file:
+That will create a container called "tephra-con" and start an interactive shell.
+Note that the image is minimal and has no text editor.
+You can use Docker volumes for managing data, or bind mounting to work with files directly on the host and avoid moving anything.

-    wget -o tephra_config.yml https://git.io/v5HFq

-After editing that file according to your [input parameters](https://github.com/sestaton/tephra/wiki/Specifications-and-example-usage), you can launch the whole annotation process with `tephra all` or run a subcommand to restrict the analysis to one transposon type.
-See below for more information.

-I recommend starting the process with the `nohup` command like so:

-    nohup tephra all -c tephra_config.yml 2>&1 > tephra.out &

-This will allow you to exit the container and return to the host command prompt.
-If you want to check the progress later you can use `bash` to open a shell to the running container:

-    docker exec -it tephra-con bash

 If you cannot use Docker, please see the [INSTALL](https://github.com/sestaton/tephra/blob/master/INSTALL.md) file included with this distribution to install Tephra on various operating systems.